jundalisay/sp/content/en/superphysics/principles/chapter-12.md

 <!-- The science of Morals is the highest and most perfect.
 Presupposing an entire knowledge of the other sciences, it is the last degree of wisdom. -->

+We add Spiritual Superphysics to learn the source Itself, which is taboo in the dogmatic religions of Christianity and Islam.

 ## What is Superphysics?